Aryan241/Aryan241.github.io/_posts/2026-06-12-this-blog-is-all-you-need.md

 ### Why Multi-Head Attention?

-Language is too complex for a single question.
+In the setup we just discussed, each word gets exactly one Query, one Key, and one Value.
+But, Language is too complex for a single question.
 If the word "Cat" looks at a sentence, it needs to ask multiple questions simultaneously:

 * *"Where is the adjective describing me?"*
 * *"What verb am I performing?"*